 Social and Economic Value of Health: Place (2019) An innovative research programme to investigate the impact of health on society and the economy

-- The Social and Economic Value of Health programme aims to develop knowledge around the impact of health on the social and economic outcomes of individuals and populations through funding original research.
+- The Social and Economic Value of Health programme aimed to develop knowledge around the impact of health on the social and economic outcomes of individuals and populations through funding original research.

-The 2019 round of the programme aims to understand the extent to which the health of a population (physical and/or mental) shapes the social and economic outcomes of that population.
+The 2019 round of the programme aimed to understand the extent to which the health of a population (physical and/or mental) shapes the social and economic outcomes of that population.

-The programme will help to develop understanding of the contribution that the overall level and distribution of wellbeing and health among the population in a geographical area makes to the social and economic prosperity of that place.
+The programme helped to develop understanding of the contribution that the overall level and distribution of wellbeing and health among the population in a geographical area makes to the social and economic prosperity of that place.